miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

 -  *AutoBuilder:* AutoBuilder is a project that automates build tests and quality assurance (QA).
-By using the public AutoBuilder, anyone can determine the status of the current development branch of Poky.
+By using the public AutoBuilder, anyone can determine the status of the current "master" branch of Poky.

    .. note::